 - 1. Administration application in a statutory form - 2.
 Statement of proposed Administrators in a statutory form; and - 3.
-Witness statement in support this document contains a statement that it is the applicant's belief that the company is or is likely to become unable to pay its debts.
-It must also contain information relating to the financial position of the company including: - A statement of the company's assets and liabilities (to the best of the applicant's knowledge and belief); - · Details of security held by creditors of the company and whether these chargeholders have the power to appoint Administrators or Administrative Receivers;
+Witness statement/affidavit in support this document contains a statement that it is the apManagement of the business o pay its debts.
+It must also contain information relating to the financial position of the company including:

-- Details of any insolvency proceedings in relation to the company including winding up petitions; - If it is intended to appoint a number of Administrators details regarding the exercise of their powers; and - Any other matters that the applicant considers may be relevant to the application.
+- A statement of the company's assets and liabilities (including contingent and prospective); - Details of security held by creditors of the company and whether these charge holders have the power to appoint Administrators or Administrative Receivers; - Details of any insolvency proceedings in relation to the company including winding up petitions; - If it is intended to appoint a number of Administrators details regarding the exercise of their powers; and - Any other matters that the applicant considers may be relevant to the application.

-Copies of the endorsed documents are then served on a number of parties including any secured creditors who have the power to appoint Administrators or Administrative Receivers, any person petitioning for a winding up, the proposed Administrators, the company, any person who has distrained or levied execution and any insolvency practitioner currently in office.
-A certificate of service must be completed and filed in court to prove that these parties have received the documents.
+Copies of the endorsed documents are then served on a number of parties including any QFCHs, any person petitioning for a winding up, the proposed Administrators, the company [if directors appointment], any person who has distrained or levied execution and any insolvency practitioner currently in office.
+An affidavit of service must be completed and filed in court to prove that these parties have received the documents.

-Interim Moratorium
+Interim moratorium

-Upon filing the above documents an interim moratorium takes effect, protecting the company from action from its creditors (excluding certain secured creditors - see section below), without the express leave of court.
+Upon filing the above documents an interim moratorium takes effect, protecting the company from action from its creditors, without the express permission of court.
 This remains in place until the court hearing.